steveklabnik/rust_for_rubyists/book/chapter-08.md

 This gives:

-    The monster attacks for 20 damage.
+    The monster attacks for 20 damage - keeps 10 health.

 Methods will want to take a borrowed pointer.
 We don't care what the ownership semantics are.
 That's the `&self`, if you forgot.